vfmd/vfmd.github.io/README.md

+# The vfmd website

-Source for the http://vfmd.github.io/ website
+This repository holds the source for the http://vfmd.github.io/ website.